JRHauber/LegionBot/README.md

 # Legionnaire Bot

-## This is a bot created for BitCraft resource management by Lanidae, Benevo, and Cj from The Legion.
+## This is a bot created for BitCraft resource management by Lanidae, and Benevo from The Legion.

 ## Requests Commands